IdarV/short-code/README.md

 # short-code
 This is a project where i try to list anagrams from a word list with the least amount of _characters_ in different languages.
+This is called _code golfing_

 In Ubuntu, OSX and Windows(GitBash) you can count size with ```wc -c [filename]```